MintonGroup/swiftest/docs/getting-started-guide/index.rst

 You may need to run the above command as root or with sudo if you are installing into a system directory.

-Building the exectuable using Docker
+Building the executable using Docker
 ------------------------------------

 TBD